Marcel-Graefen/Bash-Function-Collection/README.md

 ## 📋 Display Table

 ### A flexible Bash function to display formatted tables in the terminal.

-It automatically calculates column widths, centers the header, and formats each row neatly.
+It automatically calculates column widths, centers headers, and formats each row neatly.

 * 🟢 **Flexible Rows & Columns:** Each row can contain multiple columns.
 * 🔹 **Automatic Column Widths:** Adjusts column width to longest content.
 * 🟣 **Header Centering:** Optional table header is centered.
 * 🔒 **Robust Error Checking:** Checks for missing functions.
-* ⚡ **Easy Integration:** Can be embedded directly in Bash scripts.
+* ⚡ **Easy Integration:** Can be directly included in Bash scripts.
 * 💡 **Return Value:** 0 on success, 2 if required functions are missing.

-**Short Example:**
+**Short example:**

 ```bash
 display_table -H "My Table" \